cdrn/cdrn.github.io/content/blog/whatsgoingonstables/whatsgoingonstables.md

 tags: [thonk, stablecoins, DEFI, USD, bonds]
 ---

-# Stablecoins: What happens when the risk free rate is money

 ## What the hell is going on with stables?

 A spectre is haunting DEFI -- the spectre of treasury bills.